ShalakaBhatt/SparkSimpleExample/README.txt

-Simple spark code for test.
+Simple spark code for testing.
-This is readme file.